AnilKumar-Noolu/Docker-Commands/README.md

 -> docker push <image_name> : This command is used to upload a Docker image to a registry, such as Docker Hub.

 -> docker volume create <volume_name> : This command is used to create a volume.

+-> docker rm $(docker ps -a -q -f status=excited): This command will delete all the container that have a status of excited.
+-q returns numeric ID's, -f returns filters based on condition given